Skip to main content

 Profile of the Programme

 The extent of the studies is 90 credits.
 TAMK's higher university of applied sciences degrees include 30 credits of in-depth professional studies on a substantive subject.
 These focus in particular on the key issues of entrepreneurship and management and customer-oriented development in the social and health sector.
-The degree program includes 15 credits of alternative in-depth studies and 15 credits of freely chosen studies.
-These studies are chosen according to the student's interests and schedule, for example from Mutual Master Courses at TAMK.
-Expertise is supplemented according to special professional needs with alternative in-depth studies and freely chosen studies
+The degree program includes 30 ECTS credits of elective studies, chosen based on the student’s interests and schedule, for example, from TAMK’s common master’s studies.
+Optional advanced studies and elective studies complement expertise according to professional special needs.

 Key Learning Outcomes